paulross/xmlwriter/README.md

 I can not find a way to map Python's file object to an internal C++ stream: http://pybind11.readthedocs.io/en/stable/advanced/pycpp/object.html

-Rewrote both Python and C++ code to write to an internal buffer, the caller can retrieve this and write it to file.
+So that I could move on to the other aspect of the project I rewrote both Python and C++ code to write to an internal buffer.
+The caller can retrieve this and write it to file.

 <a name="Results"></a>
 # Results